inelectronics-students-club/Python-for-DATA-SC/README.md

-# Python for DATA Sciene
+# Python for DATA Science

 Data enables us to understand the world around us.
 Whether we're gathering data about our natural world to understand how it is changing, or analyzing